Skip to Main Content

 • Use a textbook to get an overview of your subject

-• Consult a medical dictionary or encyclopaedia for a definition of your key concept
+• Consult a dictionary or encyclopaedia for a definition of your key concept

 • Check any references which you already have - what terms have they used to describe your topic?